-Local Devices table

-Select Check to select devices for:

-Changing the Mode

-Resolving a Mismatch

-Auto-assigning an IP Address

-NOTE You cannot select devices with a lock symbol.

-MAC Ethernet MAC address of device

-Serial# The discovered devices are in order by serial number.
+Local Devices table Select Check to select devices for: Changing the Mode Resolving a Mismatch Auto-assigning an IP Address NOTE You cannot select devices with a lock symbol.
+MAC Ethernet MAC address of device Serial# The discovered devices are in order by serial number.
 NOTE To change how the rows are sorted, click a different column heading.

-Local Devices table Mode To change the Mode: 1 Select the devices you want to change.
-2 Select one of the following IP addressing modes: Default IP - Devices with rotary switches that are used when autogenerating the address (if applicable) Custom Static - A permanent IP addresses which does not change and is usually obtained from the network administrator NOTE Selecting this automatically sets the device's subnet and default gateway to match the connected controller.
-DHCP - Allows the DHCP server to automatically assign an IP address Click the Set button.
-Address Displays the IP address of the device, if assigned.
-You can edit the address only if the device is set to Custom Static .
+Mode To change the Mode: Select the devices you want to change.
+Select one of the following IP addressing modes: Default IP - Devices with rotary switches that are used when autogenerating the address (if applicable) Custom Static - A permanent IP addresses which does not change and is usually obtained from the network administrator NOTE Selecting this automatically sets the device's subnet and default gateway to match the connected controller.
+DHCP - Allows the DHCP server to automatically assign an IP address Address Displays the IP address of the device, if assigned.
+You can edit the address or if the device is set to Custom Static .
 To auto-assign multiple sequential addresses, select the devices, enter the beginning address, and click Assign .
 Location You can describe the location of the device or any other helpful information.
 Mismatch A Mismatch occurs when the connected controller's mode is set to Custom Static and a discovered device's subnet and default gateway do not match the connected controller.
 The incorrect addresses are shown with SN for subnet and GW for default gateway.
-To resolve a mismatch, select the device(s) by clicking the Select checkbox and then clicking the Beecke button.
-The subnet mark and default detaway. addresses of the selected devices change to match the connected controller.
-Status The following are the results of changing Mode , Address , Location , or pressing Blink : Success - Successful operation No Response - Device is not communicating • Device Locked - Device must be unlocked before you can make any changes using the Local Devices table.
-You can unlock the TV-UC561 by pressing the DSC button on the device or by using the i-Vu® application.
+To resolve a mismatch, select the device(s) by clicking the Select checkbox and then clicking the Resolve button.
+The subnet mask and default gateway

+Local Devices table Status The following are the results of changing Mode , Address , Location , or pressing Blink : Success - Successful operation No Response - Device is not communicating Device Locked - Device must be unlocked before you can make any changes using the Local Devices table.
+You can unlock the TV-UC683T by pressing the DSC button on the device or by using the i-Vu® application.
 (See instructions above.)
-NOTE The status of a device changes to locked 24 hours after unlocking it.
-Dive det Failure - A conflict between the device and the information entered Blue dot A blue dot appears for the most recent device to have the: Blick button clicked in the table Address or Location entered DSC button pressed on the device NOTE If the device is not already listed in the table, pressing the DSC button immediately adds it to the table and displays a blue dot.
+NOTE The status of a device changes to locked 24 hours after unlocking it. • Failure - A conflict between the device and the information entered Blue dot A blue dot appears for the most recent device to have the: Blink button clicked in the table Address or Location entered DSC button pressed on the device NOTE If the device is not already listed in the table, pressing the DSC button immediately adds it to the table and displays a blue dot.
 TIP You can build a table of devices in the order that you've pressed the DSC buttons.
 Clear the table and then press each DSC button in turn.
 The devices will be listed in the table in the order in which the button was pressed, but only the most recent one will show the blue dot.

-Local Devices table Blink Click the Blink button to prompt the Locator LED to flash for 15 seconds, allowing you to verify the controller's physical location.
+Blink Click the Blink button to prompt the Locator LED to flash for 15 seconds, allowing you to verify the controller's physical location.
 After flashing, whenever the actuator moves, the LED rotates in the same direction.
 LED rotation is automatically disabled after 1 hour and can be re-enabled by pressing the Blink button again.
-At the same time, the Sys and Net LEDs blink white, once per second for 10 seconds, and then stop.
+At the same time, the ${\rm Sys}$ and ${\rm Net}$ LEDs blink white, once per second for 10 seconds, and then stop.
 NOTES The blue dot appears when you Blink a device.
 You can Blink a locked device.